-In paragraph (2)(B)(i), the language in the second sentence stating that transfer includes selecting and placing an item on an online location, is based on § 1028(d)(10).
+In paragraph (2)(B)(i), the language stating that transfer includes selecting and placing an item on an online location is based on § 1028(d)(10).
 The Committee put options in the definition into brackets to minimize unnecessary words and facilitate tailoring the instruction to fit the case.
 The options (identification document and false identification document) are not defined in the instruction but definitions are available in § 1028(d)(3) and (d)(4), respectively.